Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Games with Imperfect Information

 State evaluation with a value network \citep{maciek2018improving} is another approach.
 The authors employ the network to predict the winner in a given state.
 To transform the state vector as the input of the network, they use skip-gram model instead of hand-picking.
 A value network from \cite{zhang2017improving} maps a game state to a vector of probabilities for a card to be played in the next turn.
 Training data for both networks is generated by bot players.

-\subsection{Master combination}
+\subsection{Master Combination}

 A special category of research papers are those describing methods developed for game AI competitions~\citep{swiechowski2020game}.
 Each year, there are many events in which AI players compete against each other.
-One of the largest among academic community members is the IEEE Conference of Games (CoG) (formerly Computational Intelligence and Games - CIG) with over ten categories for popular games such as Angry Birds, Hearthstone and StarCraft; and more general disciplines (General Video Game Playing, MicroRTS, Strategy Card Game).
-Open competitions stimulate the development of new methods, but particularly good results are achieved by combining multiple methods masterfully.
+One of the largest ones among academic community members is the IEEE Conference of Games (CoG) (formerly Computational Intelligence and Games - CIG) with over ten categories for popular games such as Angry Birds, Hearthstone and StarCraft; and more general disciplines (General Video Game Playing - GVGP, MicroRTS, Strategy Card Game)~e.g.~\citep{CoG2020}.
+Open competitions stimulate development of new methods, but particularly good results are achieved by combining multiple methods masterfully.
 Strong problem-specific enhancements can address different phases of the MCTS algorithm.

 One example of such a master combination is the algorithm developed to win the Pac-Man versus Ghost Team competition~\citep{nguyen2012pacman}.
 The team of ghosts was controlled by MCTS to catch Pac-Man.
-The main enhancement was related to the prediction of the opponent's moves, which reduced the number of states analysed.
-In the backpropagation phase, the node reward scheme combines the final playout score, but also the simulation time.
-The playouts are not completely random, the space of the analysed moves is limited by heuristic rules.

-It is notably interesting that the winner on the Pac-Man side was also an agent using the MCTS algorithm.
-The set of several improvements was described by Pepels et al. in the papers \citep{pepels2012enhancements}, \citep{pepels2014real}.
-The most of them refer to heuristic changes in the policy: \begin{itemize} \item a tree with variable length edges (taking into account the distance between decision points), \item saving the history of good decisions to improve the playout policy, \item changes of policy (different modes to eliminate some obviously wrong decisions). \end{itemize}
+It is intrinsically interesting that the winner on the Pac-Man side was also an agent using the MCTS algorithm.
+The set of several improvements was described by \cite{pepels2012enhancements, pepels2014real}.
+Most of them refer to heuristic changes in the policy: \begin{itemize} \item a tree with variable length edges (taking the distance between decision points into account), \item saving the history of good decisions to improve the playout policy, \item changes of policy (different modes to eliminate some obviously wrong decisions). \end{itemize}